Chick Brooder Setup | Raising Baby Chicks

 1. 40 Gallon Plastic Container

 This option is a really popular option I see online.
 The common problem I see with plastic containers is that the chicks outgrow these spaces really quickly and the chick owners end up having to build a second brooder.
-If you plan to move your chicks out sooner, this may be a viable option.
+If you plan to move your chicks outside earlier than 7 weeks, this may be a viable option.

 Pros: